kurrik/roomanna/blog.roomanna.com/src/site/posts/032-suspiria/body.md

 "centroids" at random out of your data points.
 For each remaining data point, you pick the centroid closest to the point and assign it to that centroid's cluster.
-When all the points have been assigned, you move the centroids to the average of every point in their cluster, and then clear the clusters and repeat the process until the centroids stop moving.
+When all the points have been assigned, you move the centroids to the average of every point in its cluster, and then clear the clusters and repeat the process until the centroids stop moving.

 In this case, the data points are individual pixel colors, and k is the size